triangulating-rhombus/pinpoint/README.md

 # Pinpoint

-  A mobile app that shows real-time geolocation of people with interests in common with you, and shows you the most popular hangout spots.
+  A mobile app that shows real-time geolocation of people with interests in common with you, and shows you their most popular hangout spots.

 ## Features